 Traffic is the lifeline of a blog; if you don’t have it, you don’t exist.
 Most people rely on the mighty search engines for their traffic.
-But there are other ways of getting traffic to your blog by utilizing the power of social media.
+But there are many ways to use social media as a resource for generating highly targeted traffic to your blog posts.

 Using Social Media for Blog Traffic

 The best social media sites for driving traffic to your latest blog post

 After publishing a blog post, I would head over to Facebook and post it on my timeline.
 Don’t just post the URL ‘as is’; try to write a small description to go with the link otherwise it looks stupid.
 People are more likely to comment on a link that has some sort of description with it.
 When others see it and comment on it, it all counts as a “thumbs-up” on the number of likes.
 Also join groups where you can share your blog post.

 There will be groups in your niche that allow you to submit your posts.
 Even I have such a group where you can just post the URL (and a description of course) and many of us would actually visit the site and some of us could comment on it.
 I personally am a member of about 10 such groups that allows me to post my latest post.
 Even if about one person from each group likes your post, you have 20 likes that looks good on your Digg Digg counter.
 If your posts are good and compelling, obviously you will soon make a name for yourself and you will start getting traffic through this method.